-Advocates sought to testify on the Assembly Oversight Committee hearing while they started at the same time.
+Advocates testified during the Assembly Oversight Committee hearing while they started at the same time.

-The bill brought out many long-standing advocates and cannabis professionals, including Dr. David Nathan, Tara M S, Jessie Gill, Jessica Gonzalez, Randy Thompson, Reverend Charles Boyer, NJUMR leader lobbyist Bill Caruso, Leo Bridgewater, Hector Oseguera, Jessie Villars, Peter Rosenfeld, Jo Anne Zito, Carl Burwell Jr., and Ami Kachalia.
+The bill brought out many long-standing advocates and cannabis professionals who have made cannabis news.
+The list included Dr. David Nathan, Tara M S, Jessie Gill, Jessica Gonzalez, Randy Thompson, Reverend Charles Boyer, NJUMR leader lobbyist Bill Caruso, Leo Bridgewater, Hector Oseguera, Jessie Villars, Peter Rosenfeld, Jo Anne Zito, Carl Burwell Jr., and Ami Kachalia.

-Assemblyman Joe Danielson (D-Somerset, Middlesex) presided over the committee.
+Assemblyman Joe Danielson (D-Somerset, Middlesex) presided over the committee that made cannabis news.
 Danielson was a sponsor of the Jake Honig Act.

 Nathan gave testimony for labeling and standards for dosing.

 “I came to cannabis first as a patient,” Jessie Gill said.

 She said she hopes legalization will rescue the medical marijuana program.
 Gill said 20 percent of the medical marijuana patients she has consulted with turned back to pills or the underground market for supply.

 “There are many amazing cultivars out there that could help patients,” Gill said.
 She noted some are not commercially viable to grow.
 Thus, homegrow is needed.